jssckbl/solo_foraging/README.md

 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

 Morel of the Story (V.1) has been deployed as of February 19, 2020!
+Note that the current version is set up to look better on mobile vs desktop at this time.

-Check it out at [Morel of the Story - Heroku Edition](https://boiling-ridge-34034.herokuapp.com/#/home)
+Check it out at [Morel of the Story - Heroku Edition](https://boiling-ridge-34034.herokuapp.com/#/home).
+The first time you load the page may take a few moments, followed by a few more.
+Thank you for your patience!

 **PLEASE NOTE THE FOLLOWING**